 Events are still held on cloudy evenings, but may not include use of the telescopes.
 Rocket launches may be available during daytime programs.
 In addition to the guided activities, you can explore the exhibits and library, and use of the computers with astronomy software.

-See details about the public programs.
-Advance tickets are typically required and can be purchased approximately a month in advance.
+See details and dates about the public programs.
 Tickets are $10 in advance, and $12 if scheduled day-of, if available.
-See online schedule before you arrive to purchase tickets at the door, as space only permits 80 people.
-Tickets regularly sell out, so make sure to check the schedule for 2022!
+Tickets regularly sell out, so purchase in advance

 Special series of programs called “Celebration of the Sun!”
 During early summer, when the sun sets too late to schedule evening programs, Perkins will host late afternoon activities to celebrate, talk about, and observe with special telescopes (weather permitting) our incredible “day star,” the sun.